Classes for Instrumentalists

 This is an essential class for the intermediate to advanced vocalist or instrumentalist.
 With a drummer as the only accompanist, the student will gain a deeper sense of rhythmic timing which is the core of swing.
 In addition, students will have the opportunity to sit behind the drumset, learning swing patterns that will help them Read More

-An important class for rhythm section players, this course explains the different rhythmic grooves or styles that a instrumentalist should know how to play: slow swing, ballad, medium swing, fast swing, straight ballad, swing ballad, jazz waltz, bossa nova, samba, mambo, cha-cha, bolero, rhumba funk, straight 8ths, straight 16ths, etc. Students will learn to recognize Read More
+An important class for instrumentalists and vocalists, this course explains the different rhythmic grooves or styles that a performer can ask the band to play while performing a song: slow swing, medium swing, fast swing, straight ballad, swing ballad, jazz waltz, bossa nova, samba, funk, straight 8ths, straight 16ths, etc. Students will learn to recognize Read More

-This class will concentrate on how to play as a group.
+This beginning class will concentrate on how to play as a group.
 You will learn how to improve your sound, tighten your groove and define the pocket!
+Emphasis on beginning jazz tunes, time, using chord extensions and basic soloing.
 For Piano, Bass, Drums, Guitar, Vibes and Percussion.

 In this basic class on how to play as a duo, students will work together on creative arrangements and will learn how to communicate song literature.
 Instrumentalists must be able to comp and play bass lines, improvise, and provide the melodic bed to support the soloist.
 For vocalists, guitarists, and pianists.